threefoldfoundation/info_threefold_pub/wiki/wethreepedia/farming/farming.md

 ### 3. Use wipefs to wipe all disks

+When you use wipefs, you are removing all the data on your disk.
+Make sure you have no important data on your disks, or make sure you have copies of your disks before doing this operation, if needed.

 Once Linux is booted, go into the terminal and write the following command lines.

 First, you can check the available disks by writing in a terminal or in a shell:

 >lsblk

-We will use the tool called *wipefs* to wipe all the disks in your 3node.

-Write the command
+To see what disks are connected, write this command:

+> fdisk -l

+If you want to wipe one specific disk, here we use *sda* as an example, write this command:

-> sudo wipefs -f /dev/sd*
+> sudo wipefs /dev/sda

-This will wipe all the disk in your device.
-Make sure you have no important data on your disks, or make sure you have copies of your disks before doing this operation, if needed.
+And replace the "a" by the letter of your disk, as shown when you did *lsblk*.
 The term *sudo* gives you the correct permission to do this.

+To wipe all the disks in your 3node, write the command:

+> sudo for i in /dev/sd*; do wipefs -a $i; done

+If you have any `fdisk` entries that look like `/dev/nvme`, you'll need to adjust the command line.

+For a nvme disk, here we use *nvme0* as an example, write:

+> sudo wipefs /dev/nvme0

+And replace the "0" by the number corresponding to your disk, as shown when you did *lsblk*.

+To wipe all the nvme disks, write this command line:

+> for i in /dev/nvme*; do wipefs -a $i; done

+***

+> Note 1: If you're having trouble getting your disks recognized by Zero-OS, some farmers have had success enabling AHCI mode for SATA in their BIOS.

+> Note 2: If you are using a server with onboard storage, you might need to [re-flash the RAID card](/faq/faq.md#is-there-a-way-to-bypass-raid-in-order-for-zero-os-to-have-bare-metals-on-the-system-no-raid-controller-in-between-storage-and-the-grid).

+***

 Once the disks are wiped, you can shutdown your 3node and remove the Linux Bootstrap Image (USB key).
-Usually, there will be a message to tell you when to do so.
+Usually, there will be a message telling you when to do so.

 ***
 ## 5. Set the BIOS/UEFI
 ***